cwaldbieser/grouper_python_provisioner/provisioner/README.rst

 * PyChangeLoggerParser
 * SubjectAttributeUpdateParser

-Mapping is controlled via the :option:`parse_map` option set in the *PROVISIONER* section.
+Mapping is controlled via the :option:`parser_map` option set in the *PROVISIONER* section.
 This option should point to a JSON file that specifies a sequence of exchange and routing key patterns that map to a specific strategy.
 For example::